J0seRivera/ServerNodeJs/README.md

 # ServerNodeJs
-This Project work with node.js version 6.4.0
+This Project works with node.js version 6.4.0